Cpl. Howard Milton Wodrich

 At Cebu, seven tanks of the company fought a three hour battle with the Japanese.
-The main Japanese line was south of Santa Rosa Bridge ten miles to the south of the battle.
+The main battle line was south of the Santa Rosa Bridge ten miles south of the site of the battle.
 The tanks were hidden in brush as Japanese troops passed them for three hours without knowing that they were there.
 While the troops passed, Lt.
 William Gentry was on his radio describing what he was seeing.
 It was only when a Japanese soldier tried take a short cut through the brush, that his tank was hidden in, that the tanks were discovered.
 The tanks turned on their sirens and opened up on the Japanese.
 They then fell back to Cabanatuan.

 On December 31, 1941, Company was sent out reconnaissance patrols north of the town of Baluiag.
 The patrols ran into Japanese patrols, which told the Americans that the Japanese were on their way.
 Knowing that the railroad bridge was the only way into the town and to cross the river, Lt.
 Gentry set up his defenses in view of the bridge and the rice patty it crossed.

 Early on the morning of the 31st, the Japanese began moving troops and across the bridge.
 The engineers came next and put down planking for tanks.
 A little before noon Japanese tanks began crossing the bridge.